 Thomas looked out for his big brother, didn’t worry him about overhearing Pa wondering with Ma if Robert was all right, wondering at how he’d changed, wondering how he was going to make it.
-Thomas looked out for Robert when he was yelling and thrashing about just because of a cardinal beating its wings against the window, quieted him down, said it’s all right, shush it’s all right, just a little bird got confused, shush now, don’t get so excited, what’d you think it was?
+Thomas looked out for Robert the time he yelled and thrashed about just because of a cardinal beating its wings against the window, got him quieted down, said it’s all right, shush it’s all right, just a little bird got confused, shush now, don’t get so excited, what’d you think it was?

-Thomas wouldn’t realize that Robert looked out for him too, by not answering his questions or explaining what gave him bad dreams and waking nightmares.
+Thomas wouldn’t realize that Robert looked out for him too, looked out for him by not answering his questions about why he had bad dreams and waking nightmares.

 This is a second Six Sentence Story for this week’s prompt word “cardinal”.
 (The first is Sidelined) This story features Civil War vet Robert, returned to the family farm in Vermont, and his little brother Thomas, both of whom you may remember from past flashes.